dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 The definition of YAML files used by DQOps to configure the data sources, monitored tables, and the configuration of activated data quality checks.

-## ColumnBoolMonthlyPartitionedChecksSpec
+## ColumnPatternsMonthlyPartitionedChecksSpec
-Container of boolean data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.
+Container of built-in preconfigured monthly partition checks on a column level that are checking for values matching patterns (regular expressions) in text columns.